 My architectural constructions and object pattern-plays are centered on seams and junctures, offering an anachronistic perspective that eclipses a view of another time into a singular experience- the outcome understood and measured by the body as a view for one.
 Similar to the act of taking a photograph, when a view is frozen and framed, I seek to amplify the familiarity of a perspective built into the real.

 Christina Day lives and works in Philadelphia, PA and Baltimore, MD.
 She is an alumna of the University of the Arts (BFA, Crafts/Fibers ’99) and Cranbrook Academy of Art (MFA, Fiber ’06).
 She has participated as a Resident Artist at Sculpture Space (2008), the Vermont Studio Center (2011), Haystack Open Studio Residency at the Haystack Mountain School of Craft (2013), RAIR in Philadelphia (2015) and The Studios at MASS MoCA (2021).
-She is a former member of the NAPOLEON artist collective (2012-2016) and is a Knight Arts Challenge grant winner and participant for the CITYWIDE: A Collective Exhibition project, held in 2013.
+She is a former member of the Pink Noise Projects artist collective (2012-2016) and is a Knight Arts Challenge grant winner and participant for the CITYWIDE: A Collective Exhibition project, held in 2013.
 She has written articles both on her own work and in critique of others for Architecture and Ideas, based out of Carleton University (Canada) and Textile: Journal of Cloth and Culture (Oxford, UK).
 She currently serves as Chair of the Fiber Department at the Maryland Institute College of Art (Baltimore, MD).

 For inquiries regarding work and projects, please contact: email@example.com